International Driving Permit: ISO compliant driving licence

 ISO/IEC 18013 establishes guidelines for the design format and data content of an ISO-compliant driving licence (IDL).
 The design approach is to establish a secure domestic driving permit (DDP) and accompanying booklet for international use, instead of the international driving permit (IDP) paper document.
+The ISO standard specifies requirements for a card that is aligned with the UN Conventions on Road Traffic.

-This standard however, it should be noted, has no official mandate or recognition from the WP.1 of UNECE as a replacement for the current IDP standards as described in the 1949 and 1968 Conventions.
+This standard however has no official mandate or recognition from the WP.1 of UNECE as a replacement for the current IDP standards as described in the 1949 and 1968 Conventions.

 Card design

 The requirements with regards to content and layout of the data elements is contained in Annex A of ISO/IEC 18013-1:2018.
 While the main ideology is a minimum acceptable set of requirements, sufficient freedom is afforded to the issuing authorities of driving licences to meet domestic needs such as existing standards, data contents and security elements.

 Booklet layout

 The specifications of the layout of the booklet is defined in Annex G of ISO/IEC 18013-1:2018.
-There are two options; a booklet with some personalisation or a booklet with no personalisation.
+There are two options; a booklet with some personalization or a booklet with no personalization.